CodeAssociate/CA.Blocks.DataAccess/Documentation/HowTo/execute-stored-procedures.md

 ### execute Stored procedures

 Working with stored procedures is very easy with the blocks.
-You set the procedure name in the CreateStoredProcedureCommand, the execute like any other command.
+You set the procedure name in the CreateStoredProcedureCommand, then execute it like any other command.

 ```C#